So you’ve decided to take the plunge and start your own SaaS company.

 Furthermore, angels are usually (retired) entrepreneurs and technical experts themselves, so their experience and knowledge can be as valuable as their financial investments.
 Don’t hesitate to involve them in more complex and technical projects.

-Smaller financial investments can come from various sources, such as bank loans, crowdfunding, business incubators, and government subsidies.
+Smaller financial investments can come from various sources, such as bank loans, crowdfunding platforms like Kickstarter and Indiegogo, business incubators, and government subsidies.

 The takeaway here is that your product deserves quality treatment, and that takes money.
 There are many funding sources available to you, so choose the ones that will enable you to bring your idea to life and maintain as much control over it as possible.